UCIS Area Studies Certificates

 UCIS offers Foreign Language and Area Studies (FLAS) fellowships for participation in some of its programs.
 CILE coordinates the FLAS fellowship applications for law students.
 FLAS fellowships represent the single largest scholarship available to a law student.
 Each one covers full tuition and provides a general stipend for the academic year.
 The FLAS fellowship application is available here.

 Sunu Pillai - REES

 The area studies programs have agreed to reduce the out-of-school requirement to 3 courses for law students (while retaining the requirement for the total number of courses in the area).
-Now, a student may obtain a certificate and the J.D. with a total of one course over 88 credit hours.
+This means that students may obtain a certificate and the J.D. by taking just one course over the required 88 credit hours.
 This should make the certificate option more manageable for law students.